knowledgetechnologyuhh/FabuLight-ASD/README.md

 * body pose as an additional modality: False (indicated as ***F*** in the subfolder name)
 * id: ***fabulight***

 The ***exp*** at the beginning of the subfolder string and the ***config*** at its end are arbitrary strings present in all subfolders.
-Their semantics are of "experiment" and "configuration" as they represent model configurations from specific experiments that have been conducted.
+Their semantics are respectively "experiment" and "configuration" as they represent model configurations from specific experiments that have been conducted.

 In ***exps/exp_0.001_0.95_60_2000_Adam_epochStep_0.0_1.3_linear_0.02_112_F_fabulight_config/model***, one can find the model at its highest performing instance (***best_0044.model***), which was obtained at its 27th epoch, and its instance at its last training epoch (***last_0060.model***).